WeiZ8/Snake-Game-HS2021/README.md

 ![Screen Shot 2021-12-22 at 6 04 14 PM](https://user-images.githubusercontent.com/95411649/147129734-70e7d2b5-4904-43d9-8158-c01ba53d5260.png)

-Once the snake runs into the border or into itself, the game restarts automatically with the snake positioned in the center of the window.

-**OR**

 Once the snake runs into the border or into itself, the game over screen pops up and shows the reached score.
-The player can choose to restart the game by clicking the “replay game” button or choose to exit the game by selecting “quit game” or closing the window directly.
+The player can choose to restart the game by clicking the “play game” button or choose to exit the game by selecting “quit game” or closing the window directly.

 ## Repository
 The repository shows 5 files.
 The “README.md” file gives an overall introduction and project description with screenshots showing the gaming interfaces.
 “Snake-Game-HS2021.py” contains the code.
 “Ding.mp3” and “game_over.mp3” are used for the sound effects.
 “Snake Game – Theme Song.mp3” is used for the background music.